visualopsholdings/nodes-devops/pi5/README.md

 ssh nodes@192.168.0.240
 ```

-The first thing you want to do is to prevent anybody hacking your noce new Pi image, so you can
+The first thing you want to do is to prevent anybody hacking your new Pi image, so you can
-turn off password login and being able to login as root:
+turn off password login and login as root:

 Edit your config: